bookofproofs/bookofproofs.github.io/_sources/history/19th-century/titchmarsh.md

 * Some of Titchmarsh's solutions replaced the official ones.
 * Titchmarsh attended this class, as did Mary Cartwright.
 * Of course Titchmarsh and Hardy had a common passion, namely cricket, which must have served Titchmarsh well.
-* His uncle was a professional cricketer and Titchmarsh often played in the regular cricket matches with Hardy.
 * Titchmarsh graduated with a First Class degree in 1922 and won mathematical scholarships for his outstanding work.
 * This appointment in London did not see Titchmarsh end his association with Oxford.
 * During the academic year 1928-29 Hardy was at Princeton, and it was Titchmarsh who took over the supervision of Mary Cartwright who was, at that time, one of Hardy's doctoral students at Oxford.
-* Despite having duties at both London and Oxford, Titchmarsh found time to visit his father who was by this time a Congregational minister in Essex.
 * Titchmarsh was appointed to Burkill's chair at Liverpool, a post he held for two years before he succeeded to Hardy's Savilian chair at Oxford when Hardy moved to Cambridge.
 * Titchmarsh said no, but (encouraged by Ferrar) thought that he might.
 * Titchmarsh held the Savilian Chair of Geometry at Oxford for 30 years.